Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Introduction

-The RLS algorithm has been extensively studied in literature \citep[see e.g.,][and references therein]{caponnetto2007optimal,smale2007learning,steinwart2009optimal,blanchard2018optimal,dicker2017kernel,lin2020optimal,fischer2020sobolev}.
+\paragraph{Related work.} The RLS algorithm has been extensively studied in literature \citep[see e.g.,][and references therein]{caponnetto2007optimal,smale2007learning,steinwart2009optimal,blanchard2018optimal,dicker2017kernel,lin2020optimal,fischer2020sobolev}.
 However, existing results concerning the optimal rates for RLS often cover the real-valued output space only.
 One exception is the work by \cite{caponnetto2007optimal}, where the output space $\cal Y$ is potentially infinite-dimensional.
-Their analysis does not generally hold for the kernel $K$ defined by Eq.~(\ref{eq:vkernel}), however, in the setting that $\cY$ is infinite-dimensional, as it relies on a trace condition which is violated when $B$ is not trace class---a restriction which rules out the choice $B = \operatorname{Id}_\cY$, used for example in the analysis of conditional mean embedding \citep{grunewalder2012modelling,lietal2022optimal}.
+Their analysis does not generally hold for the kernel $K$ defined by Eq.~(\ref{eq:vkernel}), however, in the setting that $\cY$ is infinite-dimensional, as it relies on a trace condition which is violated when $T$ is not trace class---a restriction which rules out the choice $T = \operatorname{Id}_\cY$, used for example in the analysis of conditional mean embedding \citep{grunewalder2012modelling,lietal2022optimal}.
 This issue has been noted by multiple authors in the context of specific applications \citep{grunewalder2012conditional,grunewalder2012modelling,kadri2016functional,mollenhauer2020nonparametric, park2020measure}.
 In addition, \citet{caponnetto2007optimal} assume that $\cal Y$ is finite dimensional in order to obtain the matching lower bound and only consider the well-specified case.
+We provide a comparison of our results with existing results in Table~\ref{tab:my_label}.
+For a detailed discussion, please see Section~\ref{sec:comp}.